prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/InvestigationLoopProposal.md

 - [ ] A human reviewer can inspect the investigator folder and understand the current state of the investigation without reading runtime logs.
 - [ ] The same paused question can be surfaced and answered through either the console or the Forms chat UI, with the loop resuming from persisted documentation.
 - [ ] A workflow can move mailbox items from `Outbox/` to their next location using an executable loop step.
+- [ ] An operator can tell from persisted state alone whether the next safe action is to resume the loop or start a new run.
+- [ ] Chat-session logs provide debugging value without becoming required input for the next investigation iteration.

+---

+## Documentation Exit Strategy

+This proposal is temporary design material.

+Expected end state after implementation is stable:

+- the runtime behavior is evident from code, tests, loop definitions, and minimal durable docs
+- Console and WinForms resume behavior no longer require proposal text to understand or maintain
+- any still-useful operator guidance has been folded into a durable runtime or user-facing doc
+- this proposal and its task tracker can be archived or removed without losing essential implementation knowledge

+Implementation is only truly complete when the codebase no longer depends on this proposal as a day-to-day explanation of normal runtime behavior.